 If the stock market continues to rise, or if the financial fortunes of the dividend paying companies continue to improve, the value of the underlying stock will rise while you’re earning a healthy dividend.

-But you should also be aware that dividend paying stocks are more risky than true fixed income investments.
+But you should also be aware that stocks that offer dividend payments are more risky than true fixed annuity income investments.

 Just as stock prices can rise, they can also fall.
 Think of them as being more of a moderate risk investment that a pure low risk one.